LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 The goal of active turfs, excited groups, and sleeping is to isolate the processing that needs to happen, and move diffs from their source to a consumer as much as we can.
 We don't simulate every tile, and most of the changes to LINDA have been directed at simulating as little as we can get away with.

+Hell, space being cold is a hack we use to make gameplay interesting.
+There's a lot more stuff like this, because this isn't a simulator, it's a theater production.

 Performance and gameplay are much more important then realism.
 In all your work on the subsystem, keep this in mind, and you'll build fast and quality code.

 ## 8. Pipelines and pipeline machinery